denis-kralj/foundry-infrastructure/readme.md

 # type in 'yes' when prompted
 ```

-Note that if you need to use data across sessions, you will need to persist it outside of the infrastructure created, and copy it over to every new instance.
+Note that if you need to use data across sessions, you will need to persist it outside of the infrastructure created, and copy it over to every new instance. __*If you don't do this you will loose user data stored on the server*__

 ## Backup/Restore
 The system also supports backing up and restoring your personal configuration and games.
 In order to back up your data, you need to navigate to the running instance, find the `foundryuserdata` directory and save all the content to your backup locations.
 If you include an archive in the `ansible/files/` directory with the name `foundryuserdata.tar.gz`, the ansible script will detect it and extract it to the correct location, allowing you to continue from where you left off.